Date: 18 April 2018. Making a Plug-In AC

 becomes problematic.
 This lid will rust too, however it

-won't stick to the plastic container quite so firmly.
+will not stick to the plastic container quite so firmly.

 Note to Self: Next time I